octobercms/docs/3.x/extend/database/relations.md

 ## Inserting Related Models

-Just like you would [query a relationship](#oc-querying-relations), October supports defining a relationship using a method or dynamic property approach.
+Just like you would query a relationship, October CMS supports defining a relationship using a method or dynamic property approach.
 For example, perhaps you need to insert a new `Comment` for a `Post` model.
 Instead of manually setting the `post_id` attribute on the `Comment`, you may insert the `Comment` directly from the relationship.

 ### Insert via Relationship Method

 October provides convenient methods for adding new models to relationships.
 Primarily models can be added to a relationship or removed from a relationship.
 In each case the relationship is associated or disassociated respectively.

-#### Add method
+#### Add Method

 Use the `add` method to associate a new relationship.